Are you familiar with the 2019 Digital Directions?

 Our advise: Tweak website content for voice compatibility.
 As voice search results are presented without displays, the content must be delivered in a more concise manner.
 Since competition on voice search is still low, 2019 offers time to adapt your content towards voice, to gain ranking for voice search.

-Online ads in 2019 are likely to continue the development path of last year and will hence be guided by the following 4 major topics:
+One of the most important digital directions in 2019 is online advertising.
+The development path will likely continue in the same manner as last year and will be guided by the following four major topics:

 VIDEO ADS: Moving image as main content type